yavuzugurtas/databases/week-2-homework/README.md

 2. For the question "Find how many actors are in their 20’s, 30’s, 40’s, 50’s etc":
 What is required here is to "change" the age of each person to simply their decade; for example, if someone is 53 ->50, if someone id 27->20.
 For this, you must use something that we have not actually seen: FLOOR().
 This function basically rounds your number to the larger integer that is less than your number.
 In our case floor(age/10)*10 will do the trick.

+> For the next 4 exercises you'll be focusing on modifying the Todos server app from NodeJS week3 to use databases instead of files, as the storage medium.
+Use the todos app from https://github.com/HackYourFutureBelgium/databases/tree/master/week-2-lecture/todos-app as your starting point.

 ## Exercise 3: Create a database for the todos homework.
 Todos will now belong to a user.

+The app can register *Users*, and *Todos* are created against a user, not by themselves.
+So User `mark`, could have 3 todos, which are independent from user `amy`.
+A User will only list their own todos, and add, update and delete their own todos.

+A *User* has a `username`, a `description`, a `birthday`.
+A *Todo* has a `description` and flag to indicate if it's done.

+Think of how you'd model this in a database.
+What tables would you create?

 ## Exercise 4: Use Primary and Foreign Keys to link the tables.

+Each user should be uniquely identifiable, so should each todo.
+Not only that, each todo should belong to some user, so there needs to be a *relationship* between them.
+Think of how you would model this.

 ## Exercise 5:Create the queries (using JOINS) to tell us.

+1. How many users above the age of 35 have any incomplete todos?
+1. How many completed todos does each user have?

 ## Exercise 6:Update the todos app to use a database.

+Instead of saving the user and todos data to files, save them to the database you created.

 ## Submitting the Homework